masterzion/mzstream/README.md

 nano ~/.bashrc
 ```

-add at the end your TWITCH secret
+Add at the end your TWITCH secret
+You cand find yours at https://dashboard.twitch.tv/settings/stream

 ```
 export TWITCH_KEY=YOUR_SECRET_KEY